Who’s That Voice in Your Head? Understanding Your Inner Critic

 Fear of not being enough.

-These are the critic’s roots.
-And if left unchecked, that inner voice shapes not just our mood—but our choices, our posture, our entire sense of self.
+These fears are the roots of the critic.
+If left unchecked, that inner voice shapes not just our mood but also our choices, posture, and entire sense of self.

 Why You Can’t Just Silence It